 - 6.1.4.1.4.
 Density.
 Maximum residential density is regulated by the LUI rating scale and the provisions of 6.1.2.2.
 The LUI sector overlay on the zoning map will determine the LUI to be established for the land area of the particular proposed amendment. - 6.1.4.1.5.
 Site planning external relationships.
 Site planning within the district shall provide protection of the development from potentially adverse surrounding influences, and protection of surrounding areas from potentially adverse influences within the district.
 In particular: - 6.1.4.1.5.1.
 Principal vehicular access points shall be designed to encourage smooth traffic flow and minimum hazards to vehicular or pedestrian traffic.
 Merging and turn-out lanes and/or traffic dividers shall be required where existing or anticipated heavy traffic flows indicate need.
 In general, minor streets shall not be connected with minor streets outside the district in such a way as to encourage through traffic, or flow of traffic from the district along minor streets in neighboring residential areas. - 6.1.4.1.5.2.
-Uses adjacent to conventional single family residential developments.
-Where a PD-H2 district adjoins a single family residential development without intervening permanent open space at least 100 feet in width serving as separation for buildable areas, the portion of the district so adjoining shall be planned and developed only for uses permitted in the adjoining residential development except as provided for herein and in accordance with all other requirements for the district.
+Uses adjacent to conventional single family residential developments, Where a PD-H2 district adjoins a single family residential development, an open space shall be required with a minimum depth of 25 feet between the common zoning district boundaries.

-A second option in lieu of such common boundary development, shall be the provision of open space for the district with a minimum depth of 25 feet between the common zoning district boundaries may be permitted.
 No intensive recreational use or off-street parking shall be permitted in this open space setback area.
 Such area may be required to be maintained in landscaping including trees, shrubs, ground covers and grass for a minimum depth of 10 feet.